Hooks N’ Feathers

 Hooks n' Feathers logo sketches.

-The color palette draws from the fishing world.
-Deepwater Green is inspired by Wisconsin lakes, Neon Minnow brings that high-visibility pop you’d expect from a lure, and Tackle Orange adds a shot of energy and contrast.
+The color palette draws inspiration from the fishing and hunting world.
+Deepwater Green is inspired by Wisconsin lakes, Neon Minnow brings that high-visibility pop you’d expect from a lure, and Tackle Orange echoes the blaze colors hunters wear in the woods, adding bold energy and contrast.

 Hooks n' Feathers color palette with a man fishing in the background.